F is for Facing the Facts of Your Divorce

 And for all of you who have asked this question to somebody going through a divorce—please don’t.
 Whatever the reasons are, the bottom line is somebody wants out of the relationship.

-The decision to divorce may not be the path that either you or your soon-to-be-ex would have wanted to take, but you need to face it and move on.
+The decision to divorce may not be the path that either you or your soon-to-be-ex want to take, but you need to face your new reality and move forward.
 After going through the dark times of the divorce, you may actually find that this is a positive change in your life.
-Some marriages were just not meant to last.
-People change, one or even both of you.
+Some marriages are just not meant to last.
 Try not to dwell on why you are getting divorced, but instead focus on what you can do to make the transition as easy as possible.